idsia-robotics/navground/docs/guides/extend/register_py.rst

       ...

-Once a class has been registered, it can be instantiated using a generic factory method ``Component.make_type`` by providing its name:
+Once a class has been registered, it can be instantiated using a generic factory method :py:`Component.make_type` by providing its name:

 .. code-block:: python